 For ideas of what to make with blueberries, check this out.

 Most berries are naturally sweet and provide lots of vitamin C and dietary fiber.
 A cup of strawberries has more than 100mg of vitamin C and only 53 calories while also providing calcium, magnesium and potassium, and folate.
 A cup of blueberries has fewer amounts of vitamin C than strawberries but it is packed with antioxidants, including anthocyanins and polyphenols.
 Other berries that should be added to the diet are raspberries, gooseberries, and currants.
 And don’t forget the mighty elderberry!
+You can even dehydrate them and store them for later.
 Check out these ways to enjoy berries and other superfoods:

 Check out the superfoods that you can actually grow at home too!